Skip to main content

 sum({Product_Total})

-sum | An operator to calculate sum value
+sum | An operator to calculate the sum value

-() | Round bracket is a container to define sum of all available values
+() | Round bracket is a container to define the sum of all available values

-{Product_Total} | A variable value of the user input for field name 'Product_Total'
+{Product_Total} | A variable value of the user input for the field name 'Product_Total'

 Click 'Ok' to continue.
 The form design should now look like below:

-Note - Calculation queries as used within the fields will be available to view from the design template as shown above as well as it can be previewed for each individual field from the properties panel for the respective 'Calculated Value' field.
+Note - Calculation queries as used within the fields will be available to view from the design template as shown above as well as it can be previewed for each field from the properties panel for the respective 'Calculated Value' field.

 To calculate the 'Discount (5%)', multiply the 'Grand_Total' with '5' (i.e. discount percentage) then divide it by 100 as shown below: